What Is UV Coating

 Have you ever picked up a business card, brochure, or product packaging that felt extra smooth and looked incredibly vibrant?
 Chances are, it was finished with a UV coating.
 This special finishing technique does more than just add a glossy shine.
 It provides a protective layer that makes printed materials stand out and last longer.

-If you’re curious about what makes UV coating so special and why it might be the right choice for your next print project, you’ve come to the right place.
-Let’s dive in.
+If you’re curious about what makes UV coating so special and why it might be the right choice for your custom packaging, you’ve come to the right place.
+Let’s explore everything you need to know about UV coating.

 What is UV Coating?